sanheensethi/notes/DBMS.md

 ![https://www.gatevidyalay.com/relationship-sets/](https://www.gatevidyalay.com/wp-content/uploads/2018/05/Type-of-Relationship-Sets.png)

  1. **Unary Relationship Set** : It is a relationship where only one entity set participate in a relationship set.
-Example: One person is married to only one person
+Example: One person is married to only one person.

 ![](https://www.gatevidyalay.com/wp-content/uploads/2018/05/Unary-Relationship-Set.png)

  2. **Binary Relationship Set** : It is a relationship where only two entity sets participates in a relationship set.